 Liquidated Damages.
 Contractor agrees, in addition to any other remedies available to the City, that the City may withhold portions of the Monthly Payment from Contractor in the amounts specified below as Liquidated Damages for failure of Contractor fulfilling its obligations.

 Failure to Collect a Setout that is properly set out and where street or alley access is not blocked; legally parked cars shall not be considered blocking access.
 Only those occurrences which should have been Collected based on the definitions in this Agreement will be charged to the Contractor.
-Contractor will not incur liquidated damage for reported misses that are picked up within 24 hours of reported of miss (One Property = One Occurrence). $100 each occurrence.
+The contractor will not be subject to liquidated damages for reported misses, provided that the items are collected by the end of the next business day from the date of reporting to the contractor.
+(One Property = One Occurrence). $100 each occurrence.

 Failure to leave, mark the appropriate collection issue, and secure an educational tag to the cart per the tagging procedure. $25 per incident.

-Rude or aggressive behavior to a resident. $500 per incident
+R

-Damage to Carts, including deposition of Cart into hopper, crushing Cart, running over Cart, etc. $200 per Cart
+Damage to Carts, which is inclusive of deposition of Cart into hopper, crushing Cart, running over Cart. $200 per Cart

-Failure to respond by 12:00 p.m. the next business day to legitimate service complaints or collect missed Collections forwarded by City (One Property = One Occurrence). $100 per incident.
+.

 Failure to complete the Collections within the specified day without proper notice to the City. $300 per route.